 Is hiring a TV news agent right for you?
-Five things to consider before you sign
+Consider these 5 things.

 On-air news gigs have always been competitive, but today’s talent pool is larger than ever.

 In many cases, trained and seasoned journalists are competing with reality show stars, former professional athletes, and social media celebrities for top on-air spots.

 The good news is the employment landscape now includes a mix of traditional and non-traditional outlets to go after.

 With so much competition, you may want to consider hiring an agent.

 This person is like your very own PR rep. Their job is to promote you and get your name, face, and work in front of the hiring execs.
 They stay on top of job leads and if you land a job, they also can help negotiate your compensation package.

 A news agent can play an integral part in your job search, so before you choose to hire (and pay) one, do your research.
 Here are some things to consider.

 There are pros and cons to working with an agency representative or an independent agent.
 Investigate both before you make a final decision.
 Ultimately, it’s about the individual agent.
 You are trusting them with your career.
 You should feel confident they are selling you 24/7.

 It’s negotiable.
 Depending on your agent and your current employment status, their rates can range from six percent to 10 percent or higher.
 If you’re currently at a station and want to move up in position there, the rate to secure an agent and enlist their help should be far less.